T of C

 Wen Wang Cao 1

-According to tradition Wen Wang (Civil King) died before his struggle against the Shang was completed; in 1122 BCE his two sons Wu Wang (Martial King) and Zhou Gong (Duke of Zhou) completed this task, thereby establishing the Zhou dynasty.
-This song commemorates the pending victory.
+Shi Ji and other sources, Wen Wang (Civil King; referred to in the lyrics as "Chang"4) laid the groundwork for defeating the corrupt Shang government but died before the struggle was completed; in 1122 BCE his two sons Wu Wang (Martial King) and Zhou Gong (Duke of Zhou) completed this task, thereby establishing the Zhou dynasty.
+This song commemorates the pending victory of Wen Wang.
+The source of the music is not known;5 the source of the lyrics is also unknown, but they seem to be very ancient.6

-This melody and lyrics survive in the qin repertoire only in Taigu Yiyin.
-There is no thematic or melodic connection to #9 Wen Wang Qu, which is set to poems 236-8 of the Shi Jing, or to Wen Wang Si Shun, which is usually called Si Shun, though it is sometimes called Wen Wang Cao or Wen Wang Qu in later handbooks.3
+This short melody and its lyrics survive in the qin repertoire only in Taigu Yiyin (1511 and 1515).13 There may be a slight melodic connection to #9 Wen Wang Qu, which is set to poems 236-8 of the Shi Jing, and to Wen Wang Si Shun, which is usually called Si Shun, though it is sometimes called Wen Wang Cao or Wen Wang Qu in later handbooks, but this is probably coincidental.

 Zhou (Xin, the last Shang ruler) was a man without Dao, so all the world's noble people submitted to Wen Wang's change (to good government).
-At that time unicorns were seen at Jiao Sou and phoenixes nested at A Ge.
-Wen Wang thought the great disorders were about to be controlled, (and so) wrote this piece.
-It was (then) made into an instrument song.
+At that time unicorns were seen in the suburbs and phoenixes nested in the eaves.
+Wen Wang thought the great disorders were about to be controlled, (and so) created this piece.
+It was (then) made into an instrumental song.

 Wen Wang Cao was created by Wen Wang."